-Select the share by clicking on the Share badge to open the Share Detail panel.
+Select the share by clicking on the Share badge to open the Share Detail window.

-From this panel, you can edit the share's information.
+From this window, you may edit the share's information.
+The share information is divided into 5 sections:

 Give the pool any name you wish.
 You may want to choose a name that describes the group of files in the pool such as the function of the files or an organizational unit.